apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.3, DROP FUNCTION fails if the function name matches one of the built-in functions' name and is not qualified.
 In Spark 3.2 or earlier, DROP FUNCTION can still drop a persistent function even if the name is not qualified and is the same as a built-in function's name.

+  - Since Spark 3.3, when reading values from a JSON attribute defined as `FloatType` or `DoubleType`, the strings `"+Infinity"`, `"+INF"`, and `"-INF"` are now parsed to the appropriate values, in addition to the already supported `"Infinity"` and `"-Infinity"` variations.
+This change was made to improve consistency with Jackson's parsing of the unquoted versions of these values.
+Also, the `allowNonNumericNumbers` option is now respected so these strings will now be considered invalid if this option is disabled.

 ## Upgrading from Spark SQL 3.1 to 3.2

   - Since Spark 3.2, ADD FILE/JAR/ARCHIVE commands require each path to be enclosed by `"` or `'` if the path contains whitespaces.